 The output from the last command indicates the slate has one item.
 To

-see it, issue the 1-character command of an apostrophe.
+see it, issue the one-character command of an apostrophe.

 Here is a way to find the highest-scoring triple-triples of length 8: